 Depending on the location, blood clots might be invasively cured or treated with symptomatic care.

 - Blood clots in the superficial system – treated using warm compress and ibuprofen or acetaminophen because there’s no risk for clots in the superficial veins that can affect the lungs.

 - Deep venous thrombosis – treated with anticoagulation to stop the clot from developing and causing a pulmonary embolus.
-Blood thinners are popular medications to treat blood clots.
+Blood thinners are popular medications to treat blood clots or causing irregular periods.